S3 method for class 'tbl_hierarchical'

 (

 Logical indicating whether to suppress any messaging.
-Default isFALSE
+Default isFALSE.

 Details

-argument can be used to filter out rows of a table which do not meet the criteria provided as an
+The filter argument can be used to filter out rows of a table which do not meet the criteria provided as an

-are included at least once in the table, as well as the values of any by
+are included at least once in the table, as well as the values of any by variables.

-Additionally, filters can be applied on individual column values (if a by
+Additionally, filters can be applied on individual column values (if a by variable was specified) via the n_XX,

-represents the index of the column to select the statistic from.
+N_XX, and p_XX statistics, where each XX represents the index of the column to select the statistic from.
 For

-values in the first column of the table are greater than 5 in each
+example, filter = n_1 > 5 will check whether n values in the first column of the table are greater than 5 in each

 row.

-, overall statistics are derived within the filtering function. n_overall
+If used in filter, overall statistics are derived within the filtering function. n_overall can only be derived if

-statistic is present in the table for the filter variable, N_overall
+n statistic is present in the table for the filter variable, N_overall if the N statistic is present for the

-statistics are present for the filter variable.
+filter variable, and p_overall if both the n and N statistics are present for the filter variable.

 By default, filters will be applied at the level of the innermost hierarchy variable, i.e. the last variable supplied

-.
+to variables.
 If filters should instead be applied at the level of one of the outer hierarchy variables, the var

 parameter can be used to specify a different variable to filter on.
-When var
+When var is set to a different (outer) variable

 and a level of the variable does not meet the filtering criteria then the section corresponding to that variable